cyrup-ai/kodegen-bundler-bundle/README.md

 ### Caller Responsibility

 The **caller** (e.g., release workflow) is responsible for:
-- Detecting the target architecture at compile time
+- Specifying source (local path, GitHub org/repo, or GitHub URL)
+- Specifying target platform (deb, rpm, dmg, etc.)
-- Constructing the output filename with the correct architecture
+- Constructing the output filename with architecture (e.g., `myapp_1.0.0_arm64.deb`)
-- Passing the complete path to bundler
+- Passing the complete output path to bundler

 ### Bundler Responsibility

-The **bundler** is responsible for:
+The **bundler** handles everything else:
+- Cloning repository to `/tmp/kodegen-bundle-{uuid}` from GitHub
+- Reading binary name from Cargo.toml
+- Reading version from Cargo.toml
+- Detecting target architecture
+- Building the binary (`cargo build --release`)
-- Creating the package artifact
+- Creating the platform package
 - Creating parent directories in the output path
 - Moving the artifact to the specified location
+- Cleaning up tmp directory
 - Verifying the file exists before returning exit 0

 ### Why This Design?

 This separation ensures:
-- **Release workflow** controls naming conventions and architecture detection
+- **Caller** only needs to know: source location, platform, and output path
-- **Bundler** focuses solely on package creation and file management
+- **Bundler** is completely self-contained and handles all implementation details
-- **Contract** is enforced through exit codes, not output parsing
+- **Contract** is enforced through exit codes: 0 = file exists, non-zero = failure
-- **Future-proof** for new architectures (no bundler code changes needed)
+- **Future-proof** for new platforms and architectures (no caller changes needed)
+- **Isolation** - builds always happen in tmp, never modifies source directory

 ## Error Handling